lmd-code/lmdjsutils/LmdCookies/README.md

 ## General Cookie Notes

 - You can only have a total of ~20 cookies per domain (depending on the browser), storing up to a maximum of 4 kb of data each.
 They are best used with simple data.
-    - If you find you need to store larger quantities of data or complex data types, *and you don't need to share data across subdomains*, then `localStorage` is a better option (see [LmdStorage](../LmdStorage/README.md)).
+    - If you find you need to store larger quantities of data or complex data types, *and you don't need to share data across subdomains*, then local storage is a better option (see [LmdStorage](../LmdStorage/README.md)).
-- Where `SameSite` is set to `none` (cross-site access allowed), `secure` must be set to `true` (access over 'HTTPS' only), or it may be rejected by modern browsers (this library will set this automatically).
+- Where `SameSite` is set to `none` (cross-site access allowed), `secure` must be set to `true` (access over HTTPS only), or it may be rejected by modern browsers (this library will set this automatically).
 If the domain serving the cookie does not have HTTPS, then you can not specify `none` for `SameSite`.

+---

+**Note:** As with all scripts in this repository, I made this for my own small projects where dependency on a larger, more feature-rich, library would be overkill.
+Feel free to use if you think it's helpful for your projects.